How is Zeffy free?

 You can still apply for an EIN if you do not meet these qualifications.
 You will need to file Form SS-4 and submit it via fax or mail.

-2. Gather necessary information
+2. Gather required information

 The IRS allows one online application session per responsible party each day.
 Ensure you complete the application in one session, as there is no option to save and return later.